sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 ##### Display the ASIC/SDK health events

-Command `show asic-sdk-health-events received-events` is introduced to display the ASIC/SDK health events as a table.
+Command `show asic-sdk-health-events received` is introduced to display the ASIC/SDK health events as a table.
 An example of the output is as below:

 ```